 Day 10 – 13: Con Dao islands

 As with most of our holidays, the kid is happiest with a relaxed stay featuring a beach.
 We had researched on the Vietnam islands and stumbled upon Con Dao.
-Na Trang is for party goers and Phu Quoc for both couples and families, but this sleepy island where nothing much happens suited us perfectly.
+Nha Trang is for party goers and Phu Quoc for both couples and families, but this sleepy island where nothing much happens suited us perfectly.
 Con Dao islands made for a perfect break from sightseeing in our 2 weeks in Vietnam.

 Con Dao islands have been protected for decades as a national and marine park.
 There are thick forests on these islands, as well as lovely beaches, bays and coral reefs.
 Our stay was at Six Senses, located on Con Son, the largest island in this chain.
 There is a direct 45-minute flight from HCMC to Con Son daily.